ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/monday/cluster.md

     echo $PATH

-The scythe directory is gone.
+The scythe and bwa directories are gone.

     module load scythe
     module rm scythe